 Skipping past this four-year gap and right into earning, without education loans or time wasted, has an undeniable appeal for young people looking to begin their adult lives with lucrative pay.
 States are driving more people of all ages into skilled trade education via local initiatives to prop up economies and attract business into their communities.
 The 2022 Bipartisan Infrastructure Bill injected billions of dollars into recruitment and training for these crafts, rolling out the red carpet for anyone looking for the next chapter of their career.

-Looking for a few good men.
-And women.
+Looking for a few good men – and women!

-For the men and women looking to enter the trades, we will have to meet the demand with more on-the-job training, putting willing hands right to work in their given specialty.
 High schools will be revamping their shop courses, even introducing prep courses to teenagers who can enter full-time employment with the skills needed as soon as they’re willing, during or following school.
 Already well-established virtual learning will be an excellent tool to onboarding new talent, whether by online education or VR headsets, where mistakes can be made without flooding a client’s basement.

 What’s the best way to ensure there are tradespeople ready to work tomorrow, and beyond?